Judopay/JudoKit-iOS/README.md

 judoKit is a framework for integrating easy, fast and secure payments in your app with [judo](https://www.judopay.com/).
 It contains an exhaustive in-app payments and security toolkit that makes integration simple and quick.

+## Requirements

+This SDK requires Xcode 7.3 and Swift 2.2.

 ## Getting started